Last Updated on January 21, 2022

 Many professionals can benefit from a sport psychology degree that will allow them to be the best versions of themselves.
 However, there is also a growing market for those who would like to be true sport psychology professionals, and this field is expected to grow considerably in the coming decade.
 The APA even considers the field of sport psychology to be a “hot” and growing part of the field.
 And every time a sport psychologist is credited with helping a professional athlete get over the hump, the field will surely get stronger.

 The requirements, salary, and responsibilities vary from job to job.
 For example, being a clinical psychologist or researcher will require a Ph.D., while other fields like coaching have less stringent academic requirements.
 What can be said with certainty is that there is plenty of opportunity in this field, and it is growing at a steady rate.
-According to ZipRecruiter, the the average salary of a sport psycholgist is over $73,000.
+According to ZipRecruiter, the average salary of a sport psychologist is over $73,000.

 Listed here are a few different positions and their requirements for people interested in the field of sport psychology: